sanikarobot/BSH-NHS-Fun-Run-Signups/README.md

 # BSH-NHS-Fun-Run-SignUps
 # A new and improved signup system for the NHS fun run at Bend High.
 Also Sanika and Aaron's CAS project.
 Updates to come.
+#### The goal of this project is to improve the signup process from the system used in the 2024 school year.
+The issue that was encountered was that...